storyvine/adminsimple/README.md

 ## WIP
 - Only import a single style sheet and javascript file
+- Fix sign in
+- Fix up the generators
+- Site name should be configured as an image or a title
 - Notes about creating a devise admin table
-- Figure out the top bar/buttons/breadcrumbs design pattern
-- Site name should be configured as an image or a title